Error estimates and adaptivity for a least-squares method applied to the Monge-Amp\`ere equation: Numerical results

-\Cref{fig:exp_approx} (left) displays the approximated solution $u_h$, while \Cref{fig:exp_approx} (right) shows the pointwise error.
+whose exact solution is the smooth radial function $u(x_1, x_2) = e^{\frac{1}{2}(x_1^2 + x_2^2)}$, $(x_1, x_2) \in \Omega$. \Cref{fig:exp_approx} (left) displays the approximated solution $u_h$, while \Cref{fig:exp_approx} (right) shows the pointwise error.
 In \Cref{fig:exp_iter} (left), we plot the decay of the error in $H^2$ norm as the number of splitting iterations increases.
 The number of iterations required for convergence grows as the mesh is refined, reaching approximately $25$ iterations for the smallest mesh size ($h = 0.00625$).
 A similar convergence trend is observed for $\|D^2_h u_h^{n} - \mathbf{P}^n_h\|_{L^2(\Omega)}$, consistent with the discussion in \Cref{rem:distance} (see \Cref{fig:exp_iter} (right)). \Cref{fig:exp_h} (left) presents the convergence rates of $u_h$ and its derivatives as $h \to 0$.
 It confirms the expected rates discussed in \Cref{sec:errorind}; namely:

 These results implies that the error $\|\omega -\omega_h\|_{H^{-1}(\Omega)}$ scales at least as $h^2$ for this numerical example.
 The results are confirmed in \Cref{tab:errormin}.
 Furthermore, due to the improved accuracy of the post-processed gradient $G_h$, which converges with order $\mathcal{O}(h^2)$, the overall error in $H^2$ norm also exhibits linear convergence with respect to $h$.
 Finally, $\|D^2_h u_h^n - \mathbf{P}^n_h\|_{L^2(\Omega)}$ itself decays approximately linearly in $h$, making it a reliable proxy for the error in $H^2$ norm (\Cref{fig:exp_h} (right)).